capocasa/nim-nestegg/README.md

 dewebm
 ======

+**Development version, unfinished!
+This is here for reference and does spit out data, but has not been tested properly with any real doceders.**

 WebM is a web standard audio/video file format supported by most browsers.
 It is a simplified subset of the Matroska file format and may only contain the VP8, VP9 or AV1 video codecs or the OGG or OPUS audio codecs.

 This is a Nim wrapper for the nestegg C library, which was designed for portability and efficiency.
 The wrapper is based on nimterop and links statically.
 The design is thin but featureful- the C API is exposed as is to preserve flexibility but with Nim language constructs and memory safety.